html-bricks/html-bricks/docs/developer.md

 }
 ```

 > Note: The postBuild function must return a promise, and that promise should return a new list of files.
-Files now included in the result will not be written to disk.
+Files not included in the result will not be written to disk.

 Files is an array of the following model